QuSpin/QuSpin/README.md

   3.collection of states [dictionary {'V_states':V_states}] containing the states in the columns of `V_states` [shape (Ns,Nvecs)]
 * `sub_sys_A`: (optional) tuple or list to define the sites contained in subsystem A [by python convention the first site of the chain is labelled j=0].
 Default is tuple(range(L//2)).

-* `densities`: (optional) if set to 'True', the entanglement _entropy is normalised by the size of the subsystem [i.e., by the length of 'sub_sys_A'].
+* `density`: (optional) if set to 'True', the entanglement _entropy is normalised by the size of the subsystem [i.e., by the length of 'sub_sys_A'].
 Detault is 'True'.

 * `subsys_ordering`: (optional) if set to 'True', 'sub_sys_A' is being ordered.
 Default is 'True'.